beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 Having support for higher-order functions opens a world of possibilities, such as currying, partial application, function composition.
 These are topics for other blog posts though.

 ### Returning functions

-That's a lot of functions to keep track of, so let's look at an example.
+By now, you have read the word "function" about 20 times, but haven't seen a single one.
+Where is the action you might ask?
+Well, ask and you shall receive.

 ```js
 const add = x => y => x + y
 ```

-This might look weird with all those arrows, so let's take a look at them with the `function` keyword.
+This might look weird if you are not familiar with arrow functions, so let's take a look at them with the `function` keyword.

 ```js
 function add(x) {